-B. Class presentation (40%) (Group of 1-2 students)
+B. Class presentation (30%) (Group of 1-4 students)

-Please analyze one case of creative industries regarding its content, design, how it is promoted and marketized, how it is being financed, and how it is being received by audience and consumers, as well as the social, cultural and economic context (for instance, cultural policies) in which the case is developed.
+Please analyze one case of creative industries related to the topics of the lectures, and analyze its its content, design, how it is promoted and marketized, how it is being financed, and how it is being received by audience and consumers, as well as the social, cultural and economic context (for instance, cultural policies) in which the case is developed.
 You can also focus on one particular aspect of the case or do a comparison study.

-Words limit: (15 minutes) Deadline: Week 9
+Words limit: (15 minutes)

+Deadline: Week 9

-C. Essay (40%) (Group of 1-2 students)
+C. Essay (50%) (Group of 1-4 students)

 Based on the presentation, please write an analytical study of the case.
-Apart from introductory and descriptive explanation of the content, idea, production, operation and reception, the essay should analyze the industrial aspects of the case, such as its business and finance, competitors in the industry, its competitive edge and disadvantages or problems and risks, and how do you think it is creative/disruptive/sustainable, etc.
+Apart from introductory and descriptive explanation of the content, idea, production, operation and reception, the essay should analyze the industrial aspects of the case, such as its business and finance, competitors in the industry, its competitive edge and disadvantages or problems and risks, and how do you think it is creative/disruptive/sustainable, and etc.